 IMPAACT (International Maternal, Pediatric, Adolescent AIDS Clinical Trials Group) 2009: Feasibility, Acceptability and Safety of Oral PrEP for Primary HIV Prevention During Pregnancy and Breast Feeding in Adolescents and Young Women is a parallel, observational cohort study of HIV-uninfected pregnant adolescents and young women (aged 16-24).
 The study is designed to characterize adherence over time among women who initiate once-daily oral PrEP during pregnancy and continue in the first 6 months following delivery, and to compare pregnancy outcomes among participants who take PrEP and participants who decline PrEP during the antenatal period.
-As of Q3 2018, the study is open to accrual in Zimbabwe, Malawi, Uganda, and South Africa.45 No data will be available from this study prior to initiation of MTN-042.
+Prior to initiation of the main study component, a PK study component was implemented to establish adherence benchmarks for tenofovir diphosphate (TFV-DP) in dried blood spots (DBS) for pregnant (14-24 weeks gestation at Enrollment) and postpartum (6-12 weeks postpartum at Enrollment) adolescents and young women who took PrEP daily under direct observation, and to compare these benchmarks in the pregnant and postpartum groups.
+Twenty pregnant and twenty postpartum women enrolled in the PK study component and took PrEP daily for twelve weeks, with >99% of oral PrEP doses taken under direct observation.
+Consistent with other studies, TFV-DP in DBS was 31-37% lower in pregnant women compared with postpartum women.55 As of Q1 2021, the study is pending initiation of accrual into the main study in Zimbabwe, Malawi, Uganda, and South Africa.
+No safety data will be available from this study prior to initiation of the last two MTN-042 Cohorts.